jfo/blog/source/posts/sild-booleans-and-conditionals.md

 number of arguments that will implicitly be in pairs.
 It will evaluate the first argument, and if it sees a truthy value, (anything but `()`), it will free any remaining arguments and evaluate and return the second argument.
-If it sees a falsy value, it will free the first and second arguments, _without evaluating the second argument_, and call itself again on the next pair, numbers 3 and 4.
+If it sees a falsey value, it will free the first and second arguments, _without evaluating the second argument_, and call itself again on the next pair, numbers 3 and 4.
 Finally, if it is passed a single argument, it will evaluate and return that argument.